jesai/formation/firebase/README.md

   - [Security & Rules](#security-&-rules)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->
+##Introduction

+Firebase can power your app's backend, including data storage, user authentication, static hosting, and more.
+We provide these services so you can focus on creating extraordinary user experiences.

+###### Realtime Database
+Store & sync data with our NoSQL cloud database.
+Data is stored as JSON, synced to all connected clients in realtime, and available when your app goes offline.

+###### Authentication
+Authenticate users with email & password, Facebook, Twitter, GitHub, Google, anonymous auth, or easily integrate with your existing authentication system.

+###### Hosting
+Deploy your web app in seconds with our production-grade static asset hosting.
+From acquiring the SSL cert to serving your content on our global CDN, we do it all for you.

 ## How to install